joiellantero/word-search-puzzle-solver/README.md

 # Word Search Puzzle Solver

-*DISCLAIMER: Using this software requires some basic knowledge in running a C programming.*

-The main function of this software is to automatically find words in a symmetrical word search puzzle.
+The main function of this software is to automatically find words in a ***symmetrical*** word search puzzle.
 The additional features are sorting out (using heapsort) the given words in alphabetical order and removing the letters of the searched words from the word search puzzle.

 ---
 ## Features